MirrorNetworking/Mirror/SECURITY.md

 * Ways to leave a Mirror server in undefined state.

 We are **not** looking for DOS/DDOS attacks, as those are expected to be handled by the hosting infrastructure.

+## Notifications
+In case of security breaches, Mirror users will be informed in our [Discord server](https://discord.gg/N9QVxbM) and release changelogs.
+Since we collect no user data, you are recommended to read the changelog and follow our Discord announcements.